MuhdHanish/Learning-NestJs/README.md

 ### @Module Decorator Properties

--**providers**: Array of providers to be available within the module via dependency injection.
+- **providers**: Array of providers to be available within the module via dependency injection.
--**controllers**: Array of controllers to be instanciated within the module.
+- **controllers**: Array of controllers to be instanciated within the module.
--**exports**: Array of providers to export to other modules.
+- **exports**: Array of providers to export to other modules.
--**imports**: List of modules required by this module.
+- **imports**: List of modules required by this module.
 Any exported provider by these modules will now be available in our module via dependency injection.

 Example of a basic module definition: